 Every day, people all across the globe take probiotic supplements to improve or maintain their health.
 In fact, according to Grand View Research, the probiotic supplement market has an expected value of $7 billion by 2025.

 If you've purchased a probiotic product, you probably expect it to contain bacterial cells that will move through your digestive tract and colonize your gut.
-Each pill you take should contain active ingredients capable of shifting your gut biome from barren to bursting, delivering you from nasty health issues like diarrhea and yeast infections.

 In order to do that amazing work, your probiotics must be protected from four things: